Please note that BPQ is NOT involved in the rescue and care of injured birds.

 The very detailed website of the Urban Nature Information Service run by the McGill University Department of Natural Resources Sciences at http://unis.mcgill.ca/en/uw/index.html

-For a bird of prey, contact :
+For a bird of prey, such as falcons, hawks, and owls contact :

 La Clinique des oiseaux de proie